-To emphasize the importance of evaluation, the President is requiring all recipients of annual augmentation funding to measure improvements as stated in their plan in order to be considered for additional funding.
+To emphasize the importance of analysis, the Superintendent/President is requiring all recipients of annual augmentation funding to measure improvements in the programs as a result of the additional funding.
 If improvement is not demonstrated, the program could lose augmentation funding.
 Analysis of enrollment, student success, retention, and persistence are factors in prioritizing new faculty positions every year.
-Clearly, enrollment is an issue, but if a program can prove its integrity is in jeopardy because it does not have sufficient full-time faculty, the president may consider giving the program additional support.
+Clearly, enrollment is an issue, but if a program can prove its integrity is in jeopardy because it does not have sufficient full-time faculty, the President may consider giving the program additional support.